koalalab-inc/.github/profile/README.md

 KoalaLab aims to bring the security rigor and paradigms of production systems to build systems namely:

 - Security Posture Management(SCM)
-- Egress filtering to harden CI envrionment
+- Egress filtering to secure CI envrionment
 - Observability of CI/CD systems